 Not long after, however, Chuck and I drifted apart.
 We raised our children in different suburbs and our career paths veered.
 As a PhD in Economics, he rose very high in the banking food chain.
 By the early 1990s, Chuck stopped taking my phone calls, and my e-mails to him went unanswered.
 I became angry and resentful.
 I never stopped caring.
 Eventually, however, I just stopped trying.
 Even now, I’m at a loss to understand the schism.
 We were disconnected for decades.

-Until three years ago.
-I had just retired.
+Until 2017.
+I was on the verge of retirement.
 High on my bucket list was getting back in touch with Chuck.
 It took a fair amount of detective work to track him down to an apartment on Manhattan’s Upper West Side.
-I arrived unannounced to find only his wife.
+I arrived unannounced on a wintery January afternoon to find only his wife.
 Chuck was in an assisted-living facility in Florida, suffering from severe Parkinson’s Disease and dementia.

 I made two pilgrimages to see him.
-The first time, I brought some of our favorite items from Russ & Daughters.
-(You ever try to get herring in cream sauce through airport security?
-Not easy but, thanks to Natalie, I pulled it off.)
-We attempted to do the crossword puzzle together, but Chuck’s physical coordination and mental concentration weren’t there.
+The first time, I brought him a brand new pair of ‘sukas, some of our favorite eats from Russ & Daughters.
+You ever try to get herring in cream sauce through airport security?
+Not easy but, thanks to Natalie, I pulled it off.
+We attempted a New York Times crossword puzzle, but Chuck’s physical coordination and mental concentration weren’t there.
 By the second trip, a year later, I brought photos for him to see of my trip with Natalie to Vietnam.
 But he could not comprehend.
 Chuck was barely able to speak, stand or recognize me.
 I held him in my arms and we danced to The O’Jays, The Spinners and more.
 It was a tearful goodbye.

-Last month, I was happy to again be in Paris, my 12th visit in 47 years, virtually every one with Natalie at my side.
-Like the first time, a special occasion drew us to Paris this year, the heralded Leonardo da Vinci exhibition at the Louvre.
-The City of Light was cold, bleak and gray; a sharp and befitting contrast to my bittersweet memories that hot and heady August 1973 week in Paris.
+In February, 2020, only weeks before COVID-19 shut down the world, I was happy to again be in Paris.
+It was my 12th visit, virtually every one with Natalie at my side.
+Like the first time, a special occasion drew us to back Paris: , the heralded Leonardo da Vinci exhibition at the Louvre.
+The City of Light was cold, bleak and gray; a sharp and befitting contrast to my bittersweet memories of that hot and heady August 1973 week in Paris.

-Chuck was 67 when he died on January 8.
+Chuck was 67 when he died.
 I loved him deeply, in good times and bad.
 He was a true and loyal friend, until he wasn’t.
 I missed him terribly during the years we were estranged.
-And in February, the last time I saw Paris, I missed him all over again.
+And the last time I saw Paris, I missed him all over again.
 At the Louvre for the Leonardo exhibit, Natalie and I hiked the stairs of the Denon Wing to the Salle des Etats.
 It was a comfort tinged with sadness to see the master’s Mona Lisa there, snug and secure, exactly where Chuck and Natalie and I first viewed her in 1973, the first time we saw Paris together.